Skip to Content

 Soil Requirements for Spring Herbs

-• Remove weeds and break up compacted areas before planting herbs
+• Remove rocks and break up compacted areas thoroughly

 Container Selection for Small Spaces

-Small herbs like thyme and oregano thrive in 6-8 inch containers, while basil and rosemary demand 12+ inch pots for proper root development.
+Your herb gardening success depends on matching pot size to plant appetite.
+Small herbs like thyme thrive in 6-8 inch containers, while basil demands 12+ inch pots for proper root development.
+Container gardening lets you create productive gardens anywhere.

 Sunlight and Watering Needs for Herbs